 Life Insurance for Combivent users.

-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Combivent or its generic form which consists of a combination of two different medications Ipratropium Bromide and Albuterol to help those treat their Chronic Obstructive Pulmonary Disease (COPD).
+In this article, we wanted to take a moment and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Combivent (or its generic form which consists of a combination of two different medications Ipratropium Bromide and Albuterol) to treat their Chronic Obstructive Pulmonary Disease (COPD).

 Questions that will be directly addressed will include: